HL7Austria/ELGA-IV-Herzinsuffizienz-R4/input/pagecontent/mappings.md

-On this page you can find the mapping from the data model based on the "Disease-Management bei chronischer Herzinsuffizienz - Modulares Rahmenkonzept für Österreich" to the data model based on the [International Patient Summary](https://build.fhir.org/ig/HL7/fhir-ips/).
+On this page you can find the mapping from the data model based on the "Disease-Management bei chronischer Herzinsuffizienz - Modulares Rahmenkonzept für Österreich" to the data model based on the [International Patient Summary (IPS)](https://build.fhir.org/ig/HL7/fhir-ips/).

-#### Erstdokumentation

-Please refer to [Erstdokumentation](StructureDefinition-Erstdokumentation-hi.html) for further details about this data model.

-The "Erstdokumentation" itself should be represented as "PlanOfCare.activity".
-The results of activities might be documented as "PlanOfCare.activity.outcomeReference" and might as well be documented elsewhere in the patient's summary (e.g. "Problem List").
-As has been done with some of the examinations of the "Erstdokumentation" (e.g. "EKG", "Diagnose", ...).
+Note, that for each mapping only the relevant modules of the IPS will be included.
+Furthermore, even if not all modules of the IPS are mentioned in the mappings it is of course allowed to use them, if applicable.

 <style type="text/css">
 .grid .ips-recommended{background-color:#ffa52a;}